President and Vice-Presidents

 Contact me on Peter.F16@edu.trinitylaban.ac.uk

 Hey!
-My name is Rhodri, I’m a 4th year BMus trombone student and I am the vice president of events and societies.
-My aim for the year is to run weekly and monthly events that involve the whole Music and Dance faculty and continue to develop the collaboration between departments.
+My name is Rhodri, I’m a 4th year BMus trombone student and I am the Vice President of Events and Societies.
+My aim for the year is to run weekly and monthly events that involve the whole student body and continue to develop the collaboration between faculties and departments.
 I am also here to help the running of current societies and set up any new societies.
-If there are any societies you’d like to start or events you’d like to see during the year, please contact me on Rhodri.email@example.com.
+If there are any societies you’d like to start or events you’d like to see during the year, please contact me on Rhodri.firstname.lastname@example.org.

 Hi everyone, my name is Robert.
 I’m a second-year countertenor on the BMus(Hons) Vocal Studies course.
 I often spend time outside of my studies being with friends, composing, learning languages and travelling.